aquagull/Ayakouji/index.md

 ---
-title: Welcome to my blog, wish a good life
+title: Welcome to my blog
 ---